 Warning: Always be alert of road conditions when applying your brakes, especially when driving in inclement weather, on roads with potholes and/or when other vehicles are close behind.

-New Radar/Laser Technology – Emerging Devices from the Law Enforcement Community
+– Emerging Devices from the Law Enforcement Community

 As a retired member of the law enforcement community, I have the opportunity to attend the various trade shows targeting the law enforcement community and get to see all the latest gadgets that are becoming available to the law enforcement community.

 The biggest trend in Law Enforcement continues to be the automated photo enforcement cameras.